Favourite

 Mallet Voyager

 Perfume Parlour Mallet Voyager is an Eau de Parfum launched in 2007.
-Mallet Voyager opens with Bergamot and Mandarin, settles into a heart of Leather and Coriander, and dries down to a base of Amber, Mahogany, and Sandalwood.
+Mallet Voyager opens with Bergamot and Mandarin, settles into a heart of Leather and Coriander, and dries down to a base of Amber, Sandalwood, and Mahogany.
 Perfume Parlour's Mallet Voyager carries a Favourite verdict, a woody-led wear.

 Mallet Voyager is Perfume Parlour's take on Ralph Lauren's discontinued Polo Explorer, a deep woody-citrus with leather and dark woods.
 Wearers rate the resemblance close, though as a budget oil the rich Polo Explorer drydown lands a little simpler and less seductive than the original.